Tulsene/LazyWhale/README.md

 `cd LazyWhale`

-`git checkout dev`

 ### API Keys Configuration

 Create key.txt and follow the scheme in `keySkeletton.txt`

 ### Strategy parameters

 Are in params.txt file and are not kept forever.
-Please backup it if you neet it!
+Backup it before entering new parameters!

 ### Run LW